antoineallard/a-portable-graph-library/README.md

 #### Percolation on graphs

-  * `percolation_on_graph`: Provides functions to efficiently simulate bond percolation on simple undirected graphs without self-loops.
+  * `percolation_on_graph`: Provides functions to efficiently simulate bond percolation on simple unweighted undirected graphs without self-loops.